GDGCampusAEC/gdsc-aec-static/CONTRIBUTING.md

 ## Getting Started

-Certainly!
-Here's a detailed description of the "Getting Started" points for contributors to the [GDSC AEC India Official Website repository](https://github.com/gdsc-aec-india/gdsc-aec-web):
+Follow the steps below to get started with contributing to [GDSC AEC Official Website](https://github.com/gdsc-aec-india/gdsc-aec-web).

 ### 1. Fork the Repository
    - Click the "Fork" button at the top-right corner of the repository page.
 This action will create a copy (fork) of the GDSC AEC India Official Website repository in your GitHub account.